 Hey there, and thanks for stopping by!
 Some days, you just have to get in the car and take a road trip, right?!
-This particular week the hubby did not have practice or basketball games, so I packed us in the car and we headed to Matera, Italy.
+This particular week the hubby did not have practice or basketball games, so I packed us in the car and told my family that we had to visit the cave town of Sassi di Matera, Italy.
 Living in Europe sure has its perks!

 So, what the heck is “Sassi di Matera?”
 Well, in Italian, “Sassi” means stones.
 Basically, it translates to stones of Matera.
 Why stones?
 Well, this area was first inhabited by cave dwellers who literally dug into the cliff of stones and created their homes.
 This is the very first human settlement in Italian history, dating back over 7000 years.
 No, it really is the first group of humans to live in Italy, and you can walk in their footsteps!